Kemp Klein

 Another strategy for maximizing Social Security benefits, filing a “restricted application,” will also be going away for two earner couples.
 As background, a person may be eligible for Social Security benefits on his or her own work record, or may be eligible for benefits because she or he is the spouse of a worker.
 Spousal benefits are one-half the amount to which the worker is entitled, and a worker’s own benefits are based upon the amount of money he or she earned subject to FICA tax, and the number of years of earnings.
 Both spousal and worker benefits are subject to a percentage reduction if taken by those between 62 and 66 years of age.
 In the past, Social Security allowed a younger spouse/earner to take either the amount this spouse was entitled to under her or his own work record, or take the amount she or he was entitled to under the other spouse’s record, irrespective of which amount was higher.
 The person could later change the election upon reaching “full retirement age” (see chart on right).
 This avoided the permanent penalty, while still receiving something each month.
 Further, the individual could delay filing under her or his own record until age 70 as well, and then get the enhanced amount as well, all the time still receiving something as a “spouse.
 Again, with individuals living longer, this created the likelihood of couples receiving significantly more back from Social Security than would normally be paid based on the amount contributed.
 Social Security modified this original rule a few years ago, only allowing this option to spouses who waited until full retirement age to apply for any type of benefit.
 Social Security has now been directed to again change this rule, so no one will be able to choose between spousal and work benefits.
 However, there is a longer “lead-in” time for this rule.
 As long as both spouses are at least 62 as of the end of this year, then the younger spouse will still be able to use this approach when she or he turns 66.
 The survivor benefit has not changed.
 The surviving spouse is eligible for 100% of the deceased spouse’s benefit and the surviving spouse may claim the survivor benefit while letting his or her own benefit accrue until age 70.
 Logically, this choice will also be taken away at some point.

-Individuals should review their options thoroughly in order to maximize their Social Security benefits.
+Individuals should review their options thoroughly and consult an attorney in order to maximize their Social Security benefits.

 For further information regarding these matters, please contact Mr. Jenney 248 740 5688 or via email.